> Habitat & Distribution

 > Ecology & Life History

 Fontigens nickliniana has often been called the "water cress snail" (Berry 1943).
-They do not seem to damage the tissues of the cress itself, but rather graze on the epiphytic diatoms and detritus.
-We are not aware of any good study on the life history of Fontigens.
-But populations typically seem to maintain high densities year round, as though reproduction might be continuous.
+Populations do not seem to damage the tissues of the cress itself, but rather graze on the epiphytic diatoms and detritus.
 The restriction of F. nickliniana to limestone-rich regions suggests a requirement for high calcium concentration or some other correlate of water hardness.

 > Taxonomy & Systematics

-- Hydrobiid distribution in Atlantic drainages (2013)
+- Fontigens distribution in Atlantic drainages (2023)

 - Virginia species account with county distribution (2011)